MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 <br>

 &emsp;&emsp;Our objective here is to map the entire payload inside of the NPT hook shadow pages.
-We are treating entire 4kb pages in the payload as if it's some hook shellcode.
 This way, our DLL memory will only be visible while it is executing.

 <br>